Whitepaper

 Protection 2: Data Atomization & Decentralized Storage

-All encrypted user VC non-PII metadata are atomized and stored on a decentralized storage-focused blockchain (e.g. IPFS), preventing any single entity from having a full set of the metadata.
+All encrypted user VC non-PII metadata are atomized and stored on Walrus on the SUI blockchain and on IPFS, preventing any single entity from having a full set of the metadata.
 The index of all non-PII VCs is saved (as encrypted Merkle Tree) in Humanity Protocol on-chain smart contracts.

 To further protect PII user metadata, the associated VCs are saved on the trusted off-chain HP Core Platform (with sharding) and accessible in the form of zero-knowledge proofs via HP's data and identity oracles (serving as the zero-knowledge prover).